ovh/docs/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa/guide.en-gb.md

 >> For this method, you will need to enter your mobile number.
 >> A one-time code is sent to you via SMS each time you try to log in to your OVHcloud account.
 >>
->> The main advantage of this method is that it uses codeq sent to a device other than your computer.
-If your domain is compromised, e.g. by malware, your account will remain secure.
+>> The main advantage of this method is that codes are sent to a device not attached to your computer.
+If your system is compromised, e.g. by malware, your account will remain secure.
 >> However, you must have sufficient network coverage to receive SMS messages.
 >>
 > Mobile App